-It's logical, then, that if you can successfully pay your monthly expenses with the income from two paychecks during those 10 months, you should be able to pay your bills with only two checks during the two months when you get a third paycheck.
-So you can dedicate those third paychecks toward other financial goals without any impact on your ability to pay your usual monthly expenses.
+It's logical, then, that if you’ve been successfully paying your monthly expenses with the income from two paydays during your 10 two-paycheck months, you should be able to pay your bills with only two checks during the two months when you get a third paycheck.
+That means you can dedicate your entire third paycheck toward other financial goals without any impact on your ability to pay your usual monthly expenses.

 Be strategic in planning how to use your next "extra" paycheck to accomplish your financial goals of debt reduction or a savings boost.